 Refer babies with possible hearing impairment for testing with an audiologist

 Start early intervention for babies with hearing loss

 During the screening, special equipment plays sounds into your child’s ears and records the responses from your baby.
 In most cases, babies are screened in hospital before they’re taken home.

-Each State and Territory has its own method for following up on babies who don’t have a hearing screen in hospital and also have their own way of referring babies to audiologists.
-A hearing screening isn’t compulsory though, you have to provide permission for your baby to be screened.
+Each State and Territory has its own method for following up on babies who don’t have a hearing screen in hospital and also has its own way of referring babies to audiologists.
+A hearing screening isn’t compulsory though and you have to provide permission for your baby to be screened.

 How to spot hearing impairments in children

-Babies and young children have the same developmental milestones.
+Babies and young children have developmental milestones.
 While it’s normal for babies to develop at different times, milestones should be reached in the same order.

 Common things you should expect in a developing baby are: